thick-mustache/thick-mustache/README.md

-- Hello I am Renan, also known as thick-mustache.
-I am a cyber security analist who loves to discover new things and contribute to technology community.
+Hello, I am Renan, also known as thick-mustache.
+I am a cyber security analyst who loves discovering new things and contributing to the technology community.